ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_new_commerce.md

     config/packages/prod/jms_serializer.yaml
     ```

-Finally, removed related routes from `config/routes/ibexa_commerce.yaml`.
+Finally, remove related routes from `config/routes/ibexa_commerce.yaml`.

 ### Update the database

-Next, update the database in you have a Commerce version of Ibexa DXP.
+Next, update the database if you are using Ibexa Commerce.
-Ibexa DXP Content and Ibexa DXP Experience do not require database update.
+Ibexa Content and Ibexa Experience do not require the database update.

 [[% include 'snippets/update/db/db_backup_warning.md' %]]